cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 You have probably noticed that some of the metrics look odd, and many of the positions have coverage zero.
 This is because our data comes from a subregion of chromosome 3, but we haven't specified this when running qualimap.
-Let's first create a file ("region") with the b38 region coordinates.
+Let's first create a bed file with the b38 region coordinates.
 ```
 echo -e "chr3\t195428934\t197230596" > region.bed
 ```